atkinsroy/HPESimpliVity/README.md

 ## Requirements

 * Windows PowerShell V5.1 or PowerShell Core V7.x (PowerShell Core V6.x is not recommended)
-* The IP address and the credentials of an authorized user account
+* The IP address of a Simplivity Virtual Appliance and the credentials of an authorized user account
 * The module has been tested with the lastest version of HPE SimpliVity and should be compatible with older versions (but has not been tested)

 ## Installation